 - The Department of Theatre Arts also offers a minor in Theatre Arts and a minor in Dance

 The Department of Theatre Arts offers the BA and BFA Degrees within the context of a broadbased Liberal Arts curriculum.
-The BFA is a pre-professional degree with a focus in Performance, Musical Theatre, and Design & Technology that provides the training necessary for students to continue their progress within the professional field (see admission requirements).
+The BFA is a pre-professional degree with a focus in Acting, Musical Theatre, and Design & Technology that provides the training necessary for students to continue their progress within the professional field (see admission requirements).
 The BA is a general studies degree in Theatre Arts allowing the student flexibility through more elective hours to take courses that address multiple interests.

 Things To Do Before School Starts